Hamas popularity surges as Palestinian rivalry flares

 Ensconced in Gaza, Hamas has waged three wars against Israel while Fatah has pursued on-off talks, mediated by the United States, which have so far failed to secure an independent Palestinian state in the West Bank, East Jerusalem and Gaza.

-Hamas's charter does not recognize Israel and seeks a state in the whole of ancient Palestine, including Israel.
+Hamas's charter does not recognise Israel and seeks a state in the whole of ancient Palestine, including Israel.

 Suspicion between Fatah and Hamas grew earlier this month after Israel's internal security service said it foiled a Hamas plot to launch a coup in the West Bank.
 Abbas has called for an investigation, while Hamas denies any plot.